SANParks Honorary Rangers

 K9 Project Watchdog

-The K9 national project manages all canine related Honorary Ranger activity in our national parks.
+The K9 Project Watchdog manages all canine related Honorary Ranger activity in our national parks.

 Poaching in our national parks remains a major conservation challenge in South Africa.
 The K9 Anti-Poaching Unit is considered a game changer for anti-poaching initiatives in the Kruger National Park.